Kanye West’s Yeezus Went from My Most Hated to My Favorite Album

 The answer is obviously No, though this song is misunderstood.
 It should be titled “I Am a God (And So Are You)”.
 It is meant to act as a self-empowerment anthem.
 Kanye pushes the message of self-love to the extreme in a manner only he can.
 God is inside each and every one of us.
 I truly believe that.
 However, Yeezy’s message goes mostly unheard due to his lack of articulation.
 Across Yeezus, Kanye’s ideas fail to manifest in his hooks and verses.
 His sixth album marked his departure from technical rapping.
 One-liners took over completely.
 Bars like “I put my fist in her like the Civil Rights sign” and “Hurry up with my damn croissants” erase any trace of introspection.

 In conclusion, Yeezus will always be special to me.
 There is much more to it than its furious exterior.
 Alas, after much internal debate, it is indeed his least polished, least likable album.
 That’s what happens when a beast breaks out of his cage — people run away.
 Yeezus is a purist Kanye album that leaves nothing to the imagination.
 It is not meant for the masses.
 It is designed for the artist and die-hard fans like myself.
 As much as I want to, I can no longer fight the truth.
-My favorite album is not an all-time classic.
+My favorite album is not a universal classic.
 Maybe it could have been, but it is not.
 Nonetheless, Yeezus will forever be the spark that lights the flame inside my rebel heart.